Force Gurkha: Fourth series (2021–present)

-The Gurkha offers seating for three passengers plus a driver and has a fuel tank capacity of 63 litres.
-The interior includes door trims with a dark grey theme, a floor console with bottle holders, moulded floor mats, and seat upholstery with a dark grey theme.
+The Gurkha offers seating for three passengers plus a driver and has a fuel tank capacity of 63 L. The interior includes door trims with a dark grey theme, a floor console with bottle holders, moulded floor mats, and seat upholstery with a dark grey theme.

-For infotainment, the Gurkha is equipped with a 17.78 cm after market touch screen, four speakers, USB, FM, and Bluetooth connectivity for music and calling.
+For infotainment, the Gurkha is equipped with a 17.78 cm aftermarket touch screen, four speakers, USB, FM, and Bluetooth connectivity for music and calling.
 It also supports Android Auto and Apple CarPlay.

-In terms of safety, the Gurkha comes with airbags for the driver and co-driver, follow me home and lead me to Gurkha lighting, rear parking sensors, one-touch lane change indicators, cornering lamps, speed-sensing auto door locks, and a tyre pressure monitoring system.
+In terms of safety, the Gurkha comes with airbags for the driver and front passenger, follow me home and lead me to Gurkha lighting, rear parking sensors, one-touch lane change indicators, cornering lamps, speed-sensing auto door locks, and a tyre pressure monitoring system.
 It also features front fog lamps and full LED headlamps with daytime running lights.

-For comfort and convenience, the Gurkha offers captain seats with armrests for second-row passengers, a total cabin space of 3900 litres, and a luggage space of 500 liters.
-It also has multi-directional AC vents, power windows, central locking, a 12V accessories socket in the dashboard, dual USB sockets on the dashboard, and dual USB sockets for second-row passengers.
+For comfort and convenience, the Gurkha offers captain seats with armrests for second-row passengers, a total cabin space of 3900 L, and a luggage space of 500 L. It also has multi-directional AC vents, power windows, central locking, a 12V accessories socket in the dashboard, dual USB sockets on the dashboard, and dual USB sockets for second-row passengers.
 Entry for second-row passengers is from the rear.

 In terms of dimensions, the Gurkha has a wheelbase of 2400 mm, an overall length of 4116 mm, an overall width of 1812 mm, an overall height of 2075 mm, and front and rear track widths of 1490 mm and 1480 mm, respectively.